salar90/related-content-wp/readme.txt

 == Description ==

+Want to display precise related posts from your website without manually selecting posts?

-Related Content plugin gives smartly-chosen related posts with minimum impact on your site performance as it uses Ajax calls.
+Ultimate Related Content plugin gives smartly-chosen related posts from your website using an effective mixture of factors from tags, categories, and entry titles.

+You can easily controll how many related entries to show on each page and other settings from related content section in WordPress's native customizer panel.

+With minimum impact on your website performance, you can also choose whether to show posts statically or via Ajax calls.

 == Frequently Asked Questions ==

 = What makes Related Content different? = it looks for related content in a more efective way.
-Also It's developed with performace in mind.
+It's also developed with performance in mind.

 == Changelog ==